 Application and Admission

-Applicants are encouraged to begin their application well in advance of the deadline, as late submissions are not accepted.
+Applicants are encouraged to submit their application well in advance of the deadline, since some time has to be taken into account for the submission of the letters of recommendation.
 An application must include the following documents:

 - Copies of degree certificates like M.Sc. or B.Sc. degrees and translations into English (if applicable).
 Please note that for university registration upon arrival in Potsdam (not at application), the original certificates are required.
 If the M.Sc. degree (or equivalent) is not yet completed at time of application, the B.Sc. certificate (or equivalent) is sufficient.